The strategic layer.

 Core belief

 The brand's organizing sentence.
-The headline copy on the LinkedIn banner.
+About surfaces, manifesto moments, the LinkedIn banner.
 The implicit answer to almost any product question.

 Values.